ToniRV/mesh_rviz_plugins/README.md

 # mesh_rviz_plugins
-RVIZ plugins to display a mesh, a refactoring of plugins in: https://github.com/robustrobotics/flame_ros
+RVIZ plugins to display a textured 3D mesh, a refactoring of plugins in: https://github.com/robustrobotics/flame_ros

 ## Installation